NCEAS/metacat/docs/user/metacat/source/configuration.rst

 (i.e. to handle private datasets).
 Please `contact DataONE`_ to obtain a long-term token (valid for 1 year).
 **This is only an interim requirement**; a future release of Metacat will remove the need for this token.

-  If you are already part of the DataONE network and have a member node, we will issue you a token linked to your DataONE Node identity.
+  * If you are already part of the DataONE network and have a member node, we will issue you a token linked to your DataONE Node identity.

-  If you're not a DataONE member node, we `encourage you to join`_ (it's free!) so that your data can partake in DataONE's goal of the preservation of scientific data for future use.
+  * If you're not a DataONE member node, we `encourage you to join`_ (it's free!) so that your data can partake in DataONE's goal of the preservation of scientific data for future use.

-  Otherwise, we can issue a token linked to your Metacat administrator's ORCID iD.
+  * Otherwise, we can issue a token linked to your Metacat administrator's ORCID iD.

 If you are checking out Metacat for the first time, you can obtain a temporary token to continue evaluating Metacat by logging into the KNB website, and navigating to "My Profile" -> "Settings" -> "Authentication Token".

-Note - this token is only valid for 24 hours, but you can continue manually retrieving short-term tokens
+ **Note:** This token is only valid for 24 hours, but you can continue manually retrieving short-term tokens

 .. _contact DataONE: https://www.dataone.org/contact/